The Mahones: Biography

-In 2016, Scruffy Wallace joined the band bagpipe player.
+In 2016, Scruffy Wallace joined as the band bagpipe player.
 Wallace was a member of Dropkick Murphys for 12 years.

+Advertising for the band's 2023–2024 "The Last Call At The Bar" tour indicated that this would be the group's final tour.

 Name

 The Mahones cite The Pogues as a main influence.
 That band were originally called Pogue Mahone (an anglicisation of an Irish phrase meaning "kiss my arse"), but later shortened it to The Pogues.
 "The Mahones" is seen as similarly derived from Pogue Mahone, as a tribute to The Pogues.